The mention of a serial entrepreneur who founded a highly successful vodka brand could call to mind images of your typical city slicker

 "The consumer wants to know where their food has come from." - Angus Galletly

-Our beef and lamb is naturally raised and grass-fed – we never use feed lots or grain, and there is no growth hormones like other countries use.”
+Our beef and lamb are naturally raised and grass-fed – we never use feed lots or grain, and there are no growth hormones like other countries use.”

 Angus says that back when he and his brother started farming, it was a very different time.
 “If it moved, we shot it; if it grew, we chopped it down – we went ahead and just did it.”
 But thankfully those days have gone, he says.
 These days, it’s about sustainable farming.
 Cattle leave before a second winter so their heavy hooves don’t have a major impact on the land.